Jomshir98/bondage-club-extended/README.md

+@LucyVolNex i tried add you to project. i think you can work in that

 THIS IS A FORK OF BCX - USE ONLY IF YOU KNOW WHAT YOU"RE DOING I RECOMMEND YOU TO USE [OFFICIAL BCX](https://jomshir98.github.io/bondage-club-extended/)